k3z/Nuxt3-tailwindcss-components-design-system/README.md

 # Nuxt3 tailwindcss components design system

-In this project, we will be utilizing the powerful combination of Vue3/Nuxt3, tailwindcss, and Histoire (https://histoire.dev/) to build reusable components for a comprehensive design system.
+In this project, we will be utilizing the combination of Vue3/Nuxt3, tailwindcss and Histoire (https://histoire.dev/) to build reusable components for a comprehensive design system.

-By combining the strengths of Vue3, Tailwindcss, and Histoire, we aim to create a fully functional design system with reusable components that can be easily integrated into various projects.
-This will not only improve development efficiency but also ensure consistency and maintainability throughout our applications.

 ## Requirements for components design